Designing a personalised website experience that bridges the gap between wheelchair users, their therapists and the businesses that support them.

 Below are some of our findings.

 A landing page before entering the 3D Customiser would be beneficial to users and allow for a smoother flow.
-The suggested landing page would explain how the customisation process works, what a user should expect and include other important information to provide the user with guidance before customising their wheelchair.
+The suggested landing page would explain how the customisation process works, what a user should expect and include other important information to provide guidance before customising a wheelchair.

 Finding users to interview for such a niche product was challenging.
 We had to think outside of the box to explore the problem space without initially having users to interview.